WordPress/gutenberg/docs/data/data-core-editor.md

 ### updateBlockAttributes

-Returns an action object used in signalling that the block attributes with the specified UID has been updated.
+Returns an action object used in signalling that the block attributes with the specified client ID has been updated.

 *Parameters*

- * uid: Block UID.
+ * clientId: Block client ID.
  * attributes: Block attributes to be merged.

 ### updateBlock

-Returns an action object used in signalling that the block with the specified UID has been updated.
+Returns an action object used in signalling that the block with the specified client ID has been updated.

 *Parameters*

- * uid: Block UID.
+ * clientId: Block client ID.
  * updates: Block attributes to be merged.

+### selectBlock

+Returns an action object used in signalling that the block with the specified client ID has been selected, optionally accepting a position value reflecting its selection directionality.
+An initialPosition of -1 reflects a reverse selection.

+*Parameters*

+ * clientId: Block client ID.
+ * initialPosition: Optional initial position.
+Pass as -1 to reflect reverse selection.

 ### toggleSelection